danielrcollins1/OED-Expanded/x-additional-material.md

 to 0 HP instead.
 Such an ability works to a range of 60', once per day per given creature(s).

-An Example Notation for a Cleric 10: "Turn Undead: HD= d6+5; 2d6 creatures, destroy 6HD or below."
+An Example Notation for a Cleric 10: "Turn Undead: HD = d6+5; 2d6
+creatures, destroy 6HD or below."

 **Spell Casting**: Standard "Vancian" magic; Only 1 instance of a spell